iav2014/moneyou-test/README.md

 this source code consist of a  server & subscribe pattern This code is for option-2 document of moneyou.

+Reasons for the desing

+This architecture has been decided and not the lambda options of AWS, thinking of making the code of the cloud provider independent.
+This code is part of a platform for mobile devices (second screen) and it has been decided to eliminate proprietary technologies.
+The lambda functions of AWS are slow to wake up around 200-900 ms, during which time on the second screen platforms, a large number of devices are lost on the stage of the beginning of a television program, where the first minutes of the same is where the highest number of users of users is reached.
+For the same reason the AWS balancers need a preheating, and because of this, it is proposed in case of balancing the rest service the use of a haproxy configured in failover.
+This architecture has been successfully tested in second screen events such as Masterchef Spain (2014-2017 editions) as well as Televisa Networks Mexico (login & logout editions) as well as in different TV series on NBC Telemundo (señor de los cielos & señora acero ...)
+As part of the design of the second screen platform, you can consult the e2e user layer based on sockets in my git.
+This type of e2e architectures allow asynchronous bidirectional communication between users, also allowing the sending of events with the rabbitmq pattern.

 Architecture

 api server -> rabbitmqn-> [subscribers	1..n] -> mongodb + nodemailer